 - 1. The countries George has been to: include France, Italy, Spain, Ireland and Wales.
 The countries George has been to include: France, Italy, Spain, Ireland and Wales. - 2.
-Sasha's favourite colours are the following blue, orange, red: and yellow.
+Sasha's favourite colours are the following blue, orange, red: and yellow. - 3.

-3. .
 At the green grocers: we bought bread, potatoes, carrots, apples and bananas.

-Punctuation and Grammar 4.
-The boy's hobbies include h We also work on punctuation and grammar 5.
-Tori's favourite animals are throughout the course as Sutton tests often have a section where children will need to correct mistakes.
+Punctuation and Grammar

+4. The boy's hobbies include the We also work on punctuation and grammar throughout the course as 11+ tests often have a section where children will need to